Molde Airport: Planning

 The state commission considered several locations which could serve Molde and Kristiansund, either jointly or by building two airports.
-Discarded sites included Gossen, Ytre Fræna, Henda in Averøy, Osmarka and Tingvoll.
+Discarded sites included Gossen, Ytre Fræna in Fræna Municipality, Henda in Averøy Municipality, Osmarka, and Tingvoll.
 Only Årø and Kvernberget in Kristiansund were found suitable, with pivoting emphasis laid on their vicinity to their respective town centers.
 The commission concluded in 1964 that Kristiansund would receive the highest priority, along with Harstad/Narvik Airport, Evenes.
 Molde was ranked third.

 Molde Municipality accepted the priority, but determined in June 1965 that they were free to finance an airport themselves.
 The municipal administration started working on plans and on 26 April 1966 Braathens SAFE confirmed that the airline was willing to connect Molde to Oslo, Trondheim and Bergen. Årø was aided in 1968 when the Civil Aviation Administration altered the priority of the airports, placing Molde at the top.
 It cited lower investments, stipulated at 13.2 million Norwegian krone rather than 22.4 million for Kvernberget.
 The municipality contacted contractor Olav T. Meisingset, who came with a bid for the leveling of the site.
 The municipality secured a loan from Kommunal Landspensjonskasse and applied the Ministry of Transport and Communications in 1969 for permission to start construction.
 They stated they were neutral, while the Ministry of Local Government was positive.
-By then construction of Kristiansand Airport, Kvernberget was already under way, with the airport opening on 30 June 1970.
+By then construction of Kristiansund Airport, Kvernberget was already under way, with the airport opening on 30 June 1970.
 There was a certain amount of controversy regarding the construction of Molde Airport.
 This would leave a smaller catchment area for the two airports, which could jeopardize good services from the region as a whole.